 Intersex: Is a variation in sex characteristics including chromosomes, gonads, and/or genitals that do not allow an individual to be distinctly identified as male or female.
 Such variation may involve genital ambiguity and combinations of chromosomal genotype and sexual phenotype other than XY-male and XX-female.

-Lesbian: Term used to describe female-identified people attracted romantically, erotically, and/or emotionally to other female-identified people.
+Lesbian: Term used to describe female-identified people attracted romantically, sexually, and/or emotionally to other female-identified people.

-LGBTQ: A common abbreviation for lesbian, gay, bisexual, transgender, and queer.
+LGBTQ+: A common abbreviation for lesbian, gay, bisexual, transgender, and queer, and plus.

 Pansexual: A sexual attraction, sexual desire, romantic love, or emotional attraction toward persons of all gender identities and biological sexes and refer to themselves as gender-blind, asserting that gender and sex are insignificant or irrelevant in determining whether they will be sexually attracted to others.